bsc-loca/SafeSoftDR/README.md

  - **protect_def_inp**: Duplicates the input of the calling functions and executes a staggered execution in two cores, saves the result of one of them.
  - **protect_def_inp_out**: Duplicates the input of the calling functions and executes a staggered execution in two cores, compares the results and saves the result of one of them if fault free.

+# How to use

+This library is intended to protect a function by executing it in a staggered manner between two cores of a multicore system.
+To do this...

 ## Compiling

 ### Compiling the library